brunodifranco/project-rossmann-sales/README.md

 To link to chat with the Rossmann Bot is [![image](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white)](https://t.me/rossmann_project_api_bot)

-<i> Because this deployment was made in a free cloud it could take a few minutes for the bot to respond, <b> in the first request. </b> In the following requests it should respond instantly. </i>
+<i> Because this deployment was made in a free cloud (Render) it could take a few minutes for the bot to respond, <b> in the first request. </b> In the following requests it should respond instantly. </i>

 </p>